A comparison between geostatistical and machine learning models for spatio-temporal prediction of PM2.5 data: Data

 However, it is essential to consider the limitations of PurpleAir sensors, such as potential issues with sensor accuracy, calibration, and data quality.
 As PurpleAir sensor counts continue to rise, it is crucial to ensure that proper quality control measures, calibration, and validation protocols are in place to ensure the reliability and accuracy of the data obtained from these sensors for robust air quality assessments and decision-making.
-To start with the most robust data we processed the PurpleAir data in three steps after accessing and downloading the data in JSON format: 1) we removed observations with extremely high or low temperatures (i.e 2147483447 or -224) which indicates a communication error between PurpleAir micro-controller and temperature sensors.
-We also removed observations that have a relative humidity (RH) outside the range $0-100 \%$.
-2) We checked the consistency of the measurements for both channels A and B and then averaged the 2-minute or 80-second data hourly.
-3) we applied the correction formula given by \cite{barkjohn2020development},
+To start with the most robust data, we processed the PurpleAir feeds in three steps after accessing and downloading the data in JSON format: \textbf{(1)} We removed observations with known sentinel/communication codes for temperature (\texttt{2,147,483,447} or $-224\,^{\circ}\mathrm{F}$), excluded physically impossible values ($>1000\,^{\circ}\mathrm{F}$), and restricted temperature to a conservative ambient range ($-58$ to $140\,^{\circ}\mathrm{F}$).
+We also dropped RH values outside $0$--$100\%$ (including the $255\%$ artifact).
+After this screening, two of 1015 sensors were fully excluded for having only unreliable temperature readings; all other sensors were retained.
+The excluded sensors are geographically distant ($\approx 34.1^{\circ}\mathrm{N}, -118^{\circ}$; $37.9^{\circ}\mathrm{N}, -123^{\circ}$). \textbf{(2)} We checked A/B channel consistency and then averaged the 2-minute (or 80-second) measurements to hourly values. \textbf{(3)} We applied the correction formula given by \cite{barkjohn2020development},

 where PM$_{2.5corrected}$ is the corrected PM$_{2.5}$, $PA_{avg}$ is the hourly averaged PM$_{2.5}$ from channel A and B and $RH$ is hourly relative humidity.
-For our study, We collected hourly measurements of PM$_{2.5}$ concentrations from January 2019 through to December 31, 2019, from 1015 PurpleAir sensors in California.
+For our study, we collected hourly measurements of PM$_{2.5}$ concentrations from January 2019 through to December 31, 2019, from 1015 PurpleAir sensors in California, of which 1013 remained after QC and were used in modeling.
 Figure \ref{PA2} illustrates an example of the data.